ijiraq/astroquery/docs/cadc/cadc.rst

 Asynchronous queries save results at server side.
 These queries can be accessed at any time.

-The results can be saved in memory (default) or in a file.
+When the user retrieves the result of an async query, the results can be saved in memory (default) or in a file.

-Query without saving results in a file:
+Async query without saving results in a file:

 .. code-block:: python